 Following the implementation of Solvency II, NN will be obliged to defer interest payments on the Subordinated Notes upon breach of its Group SCR or Group MCR (as statutorily applicable or applied by DNB respectively).
-In other circumstances, interest payments under Subordinated Notes may be deferred at NN's election.
-See further Condition 5(a)(i) of the Subordinated Notes.
+In other circumstances, if so specified in the applicable Final Terms, interest payments under Subordinated Notes may be deferred at NN's election.